rsgmon/realloc/readme.md

 Instantiate a new `PortfolioStateManager`.

 Now you're ready to try to rebalance.
 For this quick start we have a basic but tested built-in rebalancer.
-It's in pluggable but you can import directly.
+It's in plugins but you can import directly.

 ```
 from realloc.plugins.rebalancers.default_rebalancer import DefaultRebalancer